 Air monitors will be set up at the site boundary locations and surrounding the fell zone, similar to the set up for the controlled chimney fell event, consistent with the requirements of Government approvals.

 What about noise?

-Weather patterns are expected to play a part, and modelling is being undertaken to identify favourable meteorological conditions that will minimise noise impacts to the extent possible.
+Weather patterns are expected to play a part and modelling is continuing to identify favourable meteorological conditions that will minimise noise impacts to the extent possible.

-Extensive noise, vibration, asbestos and dust monitoring will be implemented throughout the mine licence and in close proximity to neighbouring townships.
+Extensive noise, vibration, asbestos and dust monitoring will be implemented throughout the site and in close proximity to neighbouring townships.

 What about dust?

 The safety of workers and the surrounding communities is the primary concern so the demolition will be carried out when weather conditions are favourable so as to reduce the noise emissions and dispersion of dust as far as possible.